 Mid-June through mid-September is the normal hiking season.
 With easy access, winter ascents would be reasonable as well, though there will be avalanche danger on the highest slopes.

 June can be a really nice time to climb since it’s the sunniest summer month, though there tends to be more snow around.
 July is excellent too while August and September are wetter and cloudier.
 Fall and winter tend to be quite wet.

 Winters are much milder here than in interior Alaska

 Permits are not needed to camp in the Tongass National Forest.
 Camping Spots can be found on the ridges in the alpine areas.

-Camp 17 has one building that can be used while not otherwise occupied by the JIRP program.
-Early and late season climbs should have no problem getting a place to stay, while mid-summer climbs might be forces to camp.
+Camp 17 Camp 17 has one building that can be used while not otherwise occupied by the JIRP program.
+Early and late season climbs should have no problem getting a place to stay, while mid-summer climbs might be forced to camp.